Carbowix/astronautilus/README.md

 # Astronautilius

-First 2D simple astro-shooter retro game made purely from CPP and an custom graphics library.
+Astronautilius is a retro space shooter game inspired from original atari game "Asteroids" made in CPP.

+# Compiling
+The graphics library currently supports '''Visual Studio 2019''' only and compiles on x86.

 # Screenshots
 ![image info](./preview/screenshots/preview_intro.png)